-Figure 30 - Comparison of the decisions to include/exclude the IF axiom for the isSignatureAbilityOf property hasRegionalForm, which was considered F, IF and S, is now instead classified as T and S for all generations in which it is featured.
-This happens because $ARI_e$ cannot sustain F, as seen in Figure 31.
+Figure 30 -Comparison of the decisions to include/exclude the F axiom for the hasSignatureAbility property hasRegionalForm, which was considered F, IF and S, is now instead classified as T and S for all generations in which it is featured.
+This happens because ARI_e cannot sustain F, as seen in Figure 32.